shreyanshsinghparmar/competitive-programming/README.md

 ## How to view submissions?
-Every directory contains the problems related to that contest or training session The files with .cpp extension are the source codes and those without any extensions are the problem statements Every submission has numbers as prefix that represent sequence in which they were solved Every submission has numbers as suffix that represent the different approcaches to the problem
+Every directory contains the problems related to that contest or training session

+The files with .cpp extension are the source codes and those without any extensions are the problem statements

+Every submission has a number as prefix that represent sequence in which they were solved

+Every submission has a number as suffix that represent the different approcaches to the problem